KuangcongLiu/ClassDesign/README.md

   <img src="./img/design.png" width="700" height="700">

 ## Pages
-There are total 10 pages in this application, each with different functions and different design.
+ The brief introduction of different pages, each with different functions and different designs.

 ###  1. Home Page
  This page provides links to the login page.